HomeSite Map

 Geoff Emerick recalls, “It was midnight when we finally returned to the studio, only to find the four Beatles still hard at work with...Dave Harries, who had been recruited to start the session in our absence.
 In the end, only part of what he recorded ever made its way onto the final release version; George (Martin) and I stayed on until nearly dawn and ended up redoing most of it.”

 According to Mark Lewisohn's book “The Beatles Recording Sessions,” this wasn't entirely true.
 “There was still a very long way to go before 'Strawberry Fields Forever' was ready for record release but Harries' version – or part of it, anyway – was a vital part of that record.”
 The information shows that three-quarters of “Take 15,” produced by Dave Harries, was used in the mix made on that day.
 “I am very proud of that,” says Dave Harries, “it was a very good record.
-Geoff was moaning because there was a lot of top (treble) on the cymbals.
+Geoff (Emerick) was moaning because there was a lot of top (treble) on the cymbals.
 I said it was the only time there'd been top on any Beatles records!”

 There were a total of 15 takes of the song recorded on this day, numbered 9 through 24 (numbers 8 and 19 skipped, probably in error).
 Nine of these takes made it through the entire song, but a decision was made to splice together two incomplete takes, "take 15" and "take 24," to create a suitable rhythm track.